How Mitch McConnell and Senate Republicans learned to stop worrying about a Biden victory and love the infrastructure bill

 Among the Republicans who did support the bill, several said that forestalling the demise of the filibuster — and thus paving the way for unchecked Democratic lawmaking — was at least a partial reason for their decisions.

-Sen. Thom Tillis (R-N.C.) called it a “key factor,” along with the belief that supporting the would ultimately reduce the total size of the Democratic economic package, which is currently set to exceed $4 trillion in spending on education, day care, climate change and health care programs.
+Sen. Thom Tillis (R-N.C.) called it a “key factor,” along with the belief that supporting the proposal would ultimately reduce the total size of the Democratic economic package, which is currently set to exceed $4 trillion in spending on education, day care, climate change and health-care programs.
 He said McConnell had encouraged his fellow senators too look at the bill in a “broader strategic context, and drew a contrast between GOP senators who are running next year and those who aren’t.

 “People that are running have to really explain things on a transactional basis,” said Tillis, who narrowly won reelection last year.
 “We’ve got to look at it on a strategic basis.”